-File a Formal Complaint In California
+Filing a Formal Complaint In California

 In California, general complaints related to “public health,” such as issues with mold, rodents, insects, etc. can be made at the following link.

-If your Landlord fails to cure or repair issues in your home within a reasonable amount of time or otherwise fails respond to your complaints, you can (and should) file a complaint with your City.
+If your Landlord fails to cure or repair issues in your home within a reasonable amount of time or otherwise fails to respond to your complaints, you can (and should) file a complaint with your City.
 Each City will have a different platform to report issues.
 Complaints for the City of Los Angeles can be made at the following link:

 Is There a Deadline To Make A Claim Against My Landlord In California?